greenelab/deep-review/sections/03_categorize.md

 deep neural networks.
 The ability to discover relevant sequences of events from large number of trajectories requires powerful and flexible feature construction methods - an area at which deep neural networks tend to excel.

-#### Has deep learning already induced a strategic inflection point for one or
-#### more aspects?

-*I have looked through the papers that we have.
-I don't see a case in our *collection where I felt that we'd be justified to say that deep learning has *transformed how we categorize individuals with respect to health and disease.
-*There are definitely interesting applications, but I don't see anything that we *couldn't do similarly with some other method.*

-### Will deep learning induce a strategic inflection point for categorization?

-*This section attempts to get at whether or not we think that deep learning will *be transformational.
-Since we have some room to provide our perspective, I'd *suggest that we take a relatively tough look at this once we review where we *are in the parts above.*

-#### What unique potential does deep learning bring to this?

-*Are there areas that we expect deep learning to transform how we categorize *disease that we haven't seen yet?
-Let's get fun with speculation/dreaming on *this one.*

-#### Where would you point your deep learning efforts if you had the time?

-*This can be fun.
-We might eventually merge this with the section immediately *above on deep learning's unique potential here.*